fobordo/School_District_Analysis/README.md

 </p>

 <p align="center">
- New Reading Scores by Grade DataFrame Filtered on Thomas High School
+ Updated Reading Scores by Grade DataFrame Filtered on Thomas High School

  ![reading_scores_by_grade_ths_new](/README_Images/reading_scores_by_grade_ths_new.png)
 </p>

-Similarly, as seen in the Original Reading Scores by Grade vs. New Reading Scores by Grade DataFrames filtered on Thomas High School, the grades for 9th grade previously showed 83.7, but now show "nan" after they were replaced with NaNs.
+Similarly, as seen in the Original Reading Scores by Grade vs. Updated Reading Scores by Grade DataFrames filtered on Thomas High School, the grades for 9th grade previously showed 83.7, but now show "nan" after they were replaced with NaNs.

 #### Scores by school spending

-The scores by school spending were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Spending Summary vs. New Spending Summary DataFrames below.
+The scores by school spending were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Spending Summary vs. Updated Spending Summary DataFrames below.

 <p align="center">
  Original Spending Summary DataFrame